AdobeDocs/campaign-classic.pt-BR/help/configuration/using/database-mapping.md

 * tabela: concatenação do namespace e do nome do schema

-   No nosso exemplo, o nome da tabela é inserido por meio do elemento principal do schema no atributo **sqltable**:
+   No nosso exemplo, o nome da tabela é inserido por meio do elemento principal do schema no **sqltable** atributo:

    ```
    <element name="recipient" sqltable="CusRecipient">